moodle/devdocs/general/development/tools/behat/writing.md

 }
 ```

-The 'datagenerator' value refers to the method in the generator class that we are calling, in this case `create_thing()`.
+The `datagenerator` value refers to the method in the generator class that we are calling, in this case `create_thing()`.
 The outer array key is the entity name we will use in the behat step, in this case `Given the following "local_myplugin > things" exist`.

 Now, in your behat test, you can have a step like this, which will generate **2 things**, the first with the name "thing1" and the second with the name "thing2".